opentensor/bittensor/contrib/CONTRIBUTING.md

 * [Beginner issues](https://github.com/opentensor/bittensor/labels/beginner) - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues](https://github.com/opentensor/bittensor/labels/help%20wanted) - issues which should be a bit more involved than `beginner` issues.

-Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.

 ## Communication Channels
 Most communication about Bittensor development happens on Discord channel.